 North Catasauqua police responded to these and other calls recently.

-· Police responded to a disturbance in the 200 block of Eugene Street.
+· Police responded to a noise complaint in the 1000 block of Third Street.

-· Officers assisted EMS in the 1100 block of Third Street.
+· Officers assisted EMS in the 1100 block of Fifth Street.

-· Police assisted a citizen in the 1100 block of Second Street.
+· Officers assisted the Coplay Police Department in the 500 block of Front Street.

 Catasauqua police responded to these and other calls recently.

-· A request for a protection-from-abuse order brought police to the unit block of Second Street.
+· A disturbance between a mother and daughter brought police to the 200 block of Second Street.

-· Police responded to a report of two juveniles standing next to a car smoking cigarettes in the unit block of Second Street.
+· Police responded to a report of disorderly conduct in the 200 block of Second Street.

-· A report of a domestic assault brought police to the 800 block of Walnut Street.
+· A report of a fire brought police to Race Street.